 Thus the US is both a major market for Australian beef and a major competitor in third country markets.
+Activity in the US beef industry therefore is a critical factor influencing the Australian beef industry and must be taken into account by Australian beef producers and agribusiness participants in planning future activities.
 Monitoring of the US beef industry requires an appreciation and understanding of the US cattle cycle that is a central element of that industry.